peeplilab/basicFolio/README.md

 # basicFolio
-Basic basic portfolio website made for dearest sister Very crude but for small project - some coding practices were sacrificed.
+Basic basic portfolio website made for dearest sister.
+Very crude but for small project it was fine & some coding practices were sacrificed.
 Sorry Shaktiman.